(PHS - click to enlarge)

 35th reunion, 2001

 Our 35th reunion was held the weekend of August 4th, 2001, at the Scotch Pines Golf Course clubhouse.
 It was organized by Maggie (Snook) Heide, who did an excellent job, and it consisted primarily of 3 events—the traditional Friday night social, the Saturday night banquet, and the Sunday brunch.
 At the banquet Maggie entertained us with a program of trivia questions about our high school days using her usual charming wit!
 Thanks again, Mags!
 We were having so much fun catching up with each other's lives that on Friday and Saturday nights some of us didn't get to bed until after 2:30am (I heard even later for some)!
-On Saturday we had a tour of our old high school, now a middle school, during which we sat in the bleachers in the gym and sang (with a little prompting) the school fight song, amazing many of us that we still remembered the words after 35 years!
-We had a good turnout—I think Maggie said 45 of our graduating class of 99 came to the reunion, some for the first time.
+On Saturday we had a tour of our old high school, (then a middle school, now demolished), visited some of our old classrooms, and sat in the bleachers in the gym and sang (with a little prompting) the school fight song, amazing many of us that we still remembered the words after 35 years!
+We had a good turnout —I think Maggie said 45 of our graduating class of 99 came to the reunion, some for the first time.
 Many photos were taken, and I will try to post them here as I get them.

 Kathy Watanabe photos . . .